Every code block below is a live editor. Change anything, hit the play button, hear what breaks. That’s the whole method.

 < > rotates through its options, one per cycle.
 Snare, clap, snare, clap.

 Five tools.
-Every rhythm you’ve heard uses some combination of these.
+Every rhythm in this course uses some combination of these.

 s() plays a recording.
 Someone hit a drum, we play it back. note() generates a wave from scratch.
 No recording, just math.
 Samples sound “real.”
 Synths sound “electronic.”
 Both are patterns.